Sciss/KDTree/README.md

 Just download the repository and include the sources in your project.

 ## Usage
-First you need to create a `KdTree` based on a list of `KdPoints`.
-Both are generic classes to be suitable for any data payload that extends from `java.lang.Number` and implements the `Comparable` interface.
-Use `Integer`, `Double` or any other payload class for the axis data.
+You need to create a `KdTree` based on a list of `KdPoints`.
+Both classes use generics to allow any point data payload.
+Use `Integer`, `Double` or any other class extending `java.lang.Number` and implementing the `Comparable` interface.

-Start with setting up a list of k-dimensional points:
+Start by setting up a list of k-dimensional points:
 ```java
 List<KdPoint<Integer>> points = new ArrayList<>();